AlexSpencer27/zelus_mle_assessment/README.md

 This command will:

-Parse match and innings results.
+- Parse match and innings results
-Filter and prepare training data.
+- Filter and prepare training data
-Test data quality.
+- Test data quality
-Train the model.
+- Train the model
-Run all tests (data quality, training, and model interaction).
+- Run all tests (data quality, training, and model interaction)
-Build the Docker image for deployment.
+- Build the Docker image for deployment

 The pipeline is modular, so you can rerun specific stages if needed by specifying the target stage.
+DVC has a lot of documentation on these kinds of things!

 I did not optimize for runtime, so it will take a few minutes from start->finish.